 Community clubs across Western Australia receive funding boost

-A total of 23 grassroots sporting projects from across Western Australia will share in more than $634,000 in the latest round of the Western Australia Government's Community Sporting and Recreation Facilities Fund (CSRFF).
+A total of 23 grassroots sporting projects from across Western Australia will share in more than $634,000 in the latest round of the Western Australian Government's Community Sporting and Recreation Facilities Fund (CSRFF).

 Successful projects will provide communities from Kununurra, to Beeliar and Albany with access to improved playing fields, better courts, new women's facilities and change room improvements.